Broadland Futures Initiative

 Study reports will inform the wider BFI strategy.
 Please find the current reports below:

-Please feel free to explore our interactive story maps below, with multimedia content combining maps, narrative text, and images to explore both the impact of flood risk management and future climate change within the plan area.”
+Please feel free to explore our interactive story maps below, with multimedia content combining maps, narrative text, and images to explore both the impact of flood risk management and future climate change within the plan area.

 Through our recent survey we found that the most preferred method of keeping you all informed is via email and through our web page.
 Here we will host our newsletter and other content as we progress.
 We will make announcements on forthcoming public events and share details on how best to get involved.

-Enter your details in the sign up form if you wish to join the Broadland Futures Initiative mailing list.
+Please email us if you wish to join the Broadland Futures Initiative mailing list.

 Initiative Project Team Meeting Minutes